Best Vertical Gaming Mice: 5 Ergonomic Top Picks (2026)

 Are vertical gaming mice as accurate as traditional gaming mice?

 Close.
-In our Aim Lab testing, vertical mice scored within 5-8% of a standard Logitech G502 on flick shots and within 3% on tracking.
+On aim-trainer benchmarks, vertical mice land within a few percent of a standard Logitech G502 on flick shots and even closer on tracking.
 For competitive FPS at high ranks, that gap matters.
 For every other genre, you won’t notice it.

 How long does the adjustment period take?